often-curious/SamsTools/README.md

 ## Why I Created This

 As a finance nerd who spends hours in Excel, I found I was constantly repeating some actions over and over.
 I looked into VBA as a way to automate these actions and over time started building a toolbar so I could access them quickly.
-I also saw other examples across the internet of cool ideas for macros that help make Excel life easy, so I've encorporated these in over the years too.
+I also saw other examples across the internet of cool ideas for macros that help make Excel life easy, and I've incorporated these ideas over the years too.

 ## Requirements